September 22, 2021 7 min read

 The amazing thing about modern flat irons is not how high you can crank the temp, but rather the type of heat and how much control you have over the heat settings.
 While our parents’ generation was forced to experiment with actual clothing irons, modern heat-styling technology has vastly improved.
 Now, we have far more control over our styling tools and the results they produce.
 Flat irons, in particular, are now one of the most versatile tools in your arsenal: If they have floating plates and rounded edges, they can also be used to curl or wave hair!
-This amount of control leads to further questions, such as how much heat is too much?
+This amount of control leads to further questions, such as "what is the best heat setting for your hair type"?
 With some straighteners reaching temperatures as high as 450℉, precision temperature controls have become all the more crucial.
-Read on for the answer to that question and more, as we are going to look at the factors that determine the ideal temperature that each individual should use when straightening their hair.
+Read on for the answer to the question "what is the best heat setting for your hair type", as we are going to look at this flat irons 101 and the factors that determine the ideal temperature that each individual should use when straightening their hair.

 To help you better understand hair types, below is a helpful chart for identifying your hair type: